The Reign of Terror (Doctor Who): Plot

 The Doctor reaches Paris and exchanges his clothes for those of a Regional Officer of the Provinces.
 He heads for the Conciergerie, but finds his companions gone; Ian has successfully stolen the key to his cell and escaped.
 Lemaitre arrives and takes the Doctor to visit Maximilien Robespierre (Keith Anderson) to report on his province.
 Ian follows Webster's words and finds Jules Renan, who turns out to be the man sheltering Barbara and Susan; the latter is ill in bed.
 When Barbara takes Susan to a physician (Ronald Pickup), they are recaptured by revolutionary police.
 Ian meets Colbert only to find he is the mole in the escape chain and there are armed troops waiting for him.
 Jules rescues Ian, killing Colbert in the process.
-They return to Jules' house and are stunned to meet Barbara.
 The Doctor has returned to the Conciergerie, where Lemaitre reports that Robespierre wishes to see him again the following day.
 Lemaitre ensures that the Doctor spends the night in the Conciergerie in order that he remain in Paris for his second audience with Robespierre.
 He is still there when Barbara and Susan are brought in as prisoners.
 With Susan too weak to be moved, he engineers Barbara's release on the pretext that she can be trailed to lead the security forces to the core of the escape chain.
+Jules and Ian return to Jules's house and are stunned to meet Barbara.

 Robespierre suspects his deputy, Paul Barras (John Law), is conspiring against him and asks Lemaitre to track Barras to a secret assignation at an inn outside the city.
 When Lemaitre heads back to the Conciergerie, he privately unmasks the Doctor as an impostor.
 Lemaitre insists that the Doctor help him find Jules's house.
 With Susan held in the prison as a hostage, the Doctor takes him to Jules.
 Once there, Lemaitre reveals that he is in fact the English spy James Stirling.
 In response, Ian relays Webster's message and Stirling realises that the secret assignation at an inn on the Calais Road is where the conspiracy will take place.
 Jules, Ian and Barbara head to the inn and overhear Barras conspire with a young general, Napoleon Bonaparte (Tony Wall), in the indictment and overthrow of Robespierre.
 The following day, Stirling arranges Susan's release from prison.
 The coup against Robespierre has begun.
 Stirling heads for Calais and England, while Jules and Jean lie low as they measure the future.
 Meanwhile, the Doctor and his companions return to the TARDIS.